alinahid477/tkgonazure/README.md

 - tmc cli (optional)
 - tkginstall --> lets you create TKG on azure with UI.
 - tkgworkloadwizard --> lets you create TKG Workload cluster with simple prompts.
+- attact_to_tmc --> lets you attach cluster to Tanzu Mission Control

 ## Pre-Requisites